Scitator/papers/papers/1803_cnn_vs_rnn.md

 ##### TLDR

 As we know, RNNs are commonly used for sequential data modeling in the DL field.
-Baseline LSTM-like architectures were the most standard approach for this task.
+Baseline LSTM-like architectures were a standard approach for this task.
 Nevertheless, time goes fast and nowadays we see a lot of experiments with CNN and Attention models for sequential data processing.
 With this idea, authors present their study of systematic comparison between CNNs (more concrete, TCNs - Temporal Convolutional Networks) and RNNs architectures of the variety of tasks.

 - appendix with all interesting stuff and hyperparameters
 - article with [source code](https://github.com/locuslab/TCN) - great!
 Pytorch - great x2! clear code implementation - great x200!
-- article of the 1st-year PhD student - really cool achievement (article, appendix, code - all best practices for DL research, as for me)
+- article from the 1st-year PhD student - really cool achievement (article, appendix, code - all best practices for DL research, as for me)

 ##### Notes